chge/tasty/README.md

 script-src localhost:8765/path/*.js
 ```

-Unfortunately, [Istanbul](https://gotwarlost.github.io/istanbul)'s coverage instrumenter uses `new Function()` to get top-level scope.
+Unfortunately, both [Istanbul](https://gotwarlost.github.io/istanbul) and [NYC](https://istanbul.js.org/) instrumenters use `new Function()` to get top-level scope.
-To use it, you have to add the following directive:
+To use one of them, you have to add the following directive:

 ```
 script-src 'unsafe-eval'